-- Agreements Related to the Asset Sale Agreement.
-In connection with the Asset Sale Agreement, we intend to enter into the following agreements: - a transition services agreement pursuant to which each of Merrimack and Ipsen will provide the other with certain transitional services following consummation of the Asset Sale; - a sublease agreement pursuant to which Merrimack will sublease to Ipsen a portion of its leased space in Cambridge, Massachusetts; - an escrow agreement with Ipsen and JPMorgan Chase Bank, N.A., as escrow agent, pursuant to which Ipsen will deposit an amount between \$3 million and \$10 million, depending on the amount by which the purchase price is increased due to the working capital adjustment, into an escrow account for purposes of securing post-closing finalization of any net working capital adjustment to the purchase price at the closing of the Asset Sale; and - an intellectual property license agreement pursuant to which Merrimack and Ipsen will grant each other certain licenses to certain intellectual property. - Use of Proceeds.
+Agreements Related to the Asset Sale Agreement.
+In connection with the Asset Sale Agreement, we intend to enter into the following agreements:

+- a transition services agreement pursuant to which each of Merrimack and Ipsen will provide the other with certain transitional services following consummation of the Asset Sale; - a sublease agreement pursuant to which Merrimack will sublease to Ipsen a portion of its leased space in Cambridge, Massachusetts; - an escrow agreement with Ipsen and JPMorgan Chase Bank, N.A., as escrow agent, pursuant to which Ipsen will deposit an amount between \$3 million and \$10 million, depending on the amount by which the purchase price is increased due to the working capital adjustment, into an escrow account for purposes of securing post-closing finalization of any net working capital adjustment to the purchase price at the closing of the Asset Sale; and - an intellectual property license agreement pursuant to which Merrimack and Ipsen will grant each other certain licenses to certain intellectual property. - Use of Proceeds.
 If the Asset Sale is completed, we will retain all of the debts and liabilities of Merrimack not assumed by Ipsen pursuant to the Asset Sale Agreement.
-We intend to use the net proceeds from the Asset Sale to repay the \$175 million of senior secured notes outstanding simultaneously with the Closing and to pay the costs associated with redeeming the notes, to pay certain severance and transaction related costs, to fund our future development business activities, and, subject to Board of Directors approval following the Closing, to dividend at least \$200 million to our stockholders.
-For more information, see the section of this proxy statement captioned "The Asset Sale-Use of Proceeds" beginning on page 26 of this proxy statement. - Effect on Merrimack if the Asset Sale is Not Completed.
+We intend to use the net proceeds from the Asset Sale to repay the \$175 million of senior secured notes outstanding simultaneously with the Closing and to pay the costs associated with redeeming the notes, to pay certain severance and transaction related costs, to fund our future development business activities, and, subject to the approval of our Board of Directors following the Closing, to dividend at least \$200 million to our stockholders.
+These expected uses of the proceeds of the Asset Sale assume that we will not use any of the proceeds to repay all or any portion of our outstanding 4.50% Convertible Senior Notes due 2020 (the "Convertible Notes").
+In the event that we do allocate proceeds from the Asset Sale to repay any of the outstanding Convertible Notes, the expected dividend and/or funding of the post-Closing Company will be adjusted accordingly.
+For more information, see the section of this proxy statement captioned "The Asset Sale-Use of Proceeds" beginning on page 27 of this proxy statement. - Effect on Merrimack if the Asset Sale is Not Completed.
 If the Asset Sale is not completed, we will seek to continue our focus on operating the Commercial Business and we will need to consider and evaluate other strategic opportunities or sources of financing.
 We will require additional sources of funding in order to continue to operate the Commercial Business and continue with our development plans for our pipeline of drugs.
 If the Asset Sale does not close, we may not have sufficient cash to meet our ongoing obligations, including the fees that may be payable to Ipsen as described above.
 Unless we can procure new financing, we may have to consider other strategic alternatives, including filing for bankruptcy.
-For more information, see the section of this proxy statement captioned "The Asset Sale-Effect on Merrimack if the Asset Sale is Not Completed" beginning on page 26 of this proxy statement.
+For more information, see the section of this proxy statement captioned "The Asset Sale-Effect on Merrimack if the Asset Sale is Not Completed" beginning on page 27 of this proxy statement.